Frequently Asked Questions

 Because of the effect of residence time that is described above, there are various recycling indicators:

-(primary and secondary) to the production system.
+to the production system, i.e. the recycled content of a product.
 It measures the proportion of total material available

 to manufacturers that comes from recycling of end-of-life products.